Returnable Containers

 Introduction

-Supply of a beverage in a returnable container
+Taxable supply of a beverage in a returnable container

 A – B

-B = the returnable container charge.
+is the returnable container charge

-Section 137 of the Act deems the container to form part of the beverage.
+Section 137 deems the container to form part of the beverage.
 Therefore, the consideration for the supply as otherwise determined for purposes of the GST/HST is the total of the consideration for the beverage and the returnable container charge.
 Paragraph 226(2)(a) deems the consideration for the supply to be this total consideration less the returnable container charge.

 Taxable beverage sold in a returnable container $1.00